 Note that reflector and talkgroup linking (and unlinking) is done by the network, not the openSPOT2.
 The openSPOT2 has to make quick calls, which are the same as pressing PTT for a short time on a radio (kerchunking).
 These empty calls will also show up on the BrandMeister network's dashboard.

 You can enable rerouting by setting the Reroute DMR TG9 calls to ID other than 0.
-If rerouting is active, all calls are rerouted to and from TG9.
+If rerouting is active, all voice calls are rerouted to and from TG9.
 This makes using talkgroups easier, as you don't have to set them in the RX group list on your radio.